 We are skilled in all things backcountry and know how amazing Fiordland is (it is our backyard, after all).
 We are here to provide all the information you need before heading out.

 As a Fiordland Outdoors Co. first, we have teamed up with Grounded Movement Co. an awesome local exercise specialist company very familiar with the Great Walks.
-Casey and Stephanie have created an essential training schedule just for you to help you tackle the climbs and km's on your Great Walks hike.
+Casey who has a Master's Degree in Exercise Prescription & Management from the University of Otago, distinction (2014) has created an essential training schedule just for you to help you tackle the climbs and km's on your Great Walks hike.